fbu-ios-2019/Decider/README.md

     * Number of stars
     * Reviews
 * User can see a detailed view of the recommended restaurant including reviews, number of stars, price range, location, and pictures of the menu.
-* User can see on a map the distance to the restaurant.
+* User can see on a map the location of the restaurant.
+* User can save and unsave restaurants we recommend to their profile
+* User can see saved restaurants from their profile

 **Optional Nice-to-have Stories**
 * User sees an error message when there's a networking error.